Compile JS as-is

 Can it compile itself?

-JZ compiles itself to jz.wasm, and CI passes self-compiled build the full test suite. self-host CI status
+JZ compiles itself to jz.wasm, and the self-compiled build passes the full test suite in CI. self-host CI status

 Is it production ready?